Machine Learning for Account Takeover

 If not designed correctly, machine learning can take large amounts of processing power, and examining the complex interactions of web visitors, together with the IP history, digital fingerprints and the whole range of digital provenance data just takes time.
 Once the threat is assessed and then sent to a WAF or other Bot Mitigation service, the total time elapsed can easily be several minutes – far too late to prevent the breach.

 Netacea takes a radically different approach.
-The cloud-based data processing engine that Netacea uses allows for much more complex analysis to be undertaken, and the combination of real-time and near real time bot analysis means that Netacea can be an ultra-low latency system while still providing the levels of analysis needed to implement more complex machine learning algorithms.
+The cloud-based data processing engine that Netacea uses allows for much more complex analysis to be undertaken, and the combination of real-time and near real-time bot analysis means that Netacea can be an ultra-low latency system while still providing the levels of analysis needed to implement more complex machine learning algorithms.

-Furthermore, all the data is analysed by the machine learning engine historically, which is then able to provide a rich and detailed profile of who are the authentic versus the fake, browser emulators, and obvious bad actors.
+Furthermore, all the data is analysed by the machine learning engine historically, which is then able to provide a rich and detailed profile of who is authentic versus the fake, browser emulators, and obvious bad actors.
 The heavy processing needed to establish ‘normal behaviour’ v ‘abnormal behaviour’ is all done out of line without affecting your site’s visitors in any way

 Once the machine learning understands your web estate, critical paths and your own risk criteria, which can be set using a simple visual tool, the machine learning can start to understand the visitor flow in the background without being in-line, examining all of the data.
 Your threat appetite will also change according to the path taken by visitors on your web site.
 For example, a large sudden increase in inbound visitors to the shopping cart or login pages will naturally cause more concern than visits to a product page.